dv-123/Optical-Character-Recognition/README.md

 ```
 python train.py
 ```
-Use taining on GPU so that is fast
+One can train this model on GPU for faster results.

 A little about the dataste used for taining:-

 The mnist folder has the subfolder named mnist , which contains the zip files of mnist training dataset i.e. test and train folders, which is extracted to the mnist_test and mnist_train folders.
 The noise_image folder contains the background images (i.e. pictures of the documents) for the training dataset which we have been made by us.